 This is actually a civil law issue, rather than criminal.
 You can only sue a "sugar daddy" for "payment" if you have an enforceable contract.
 The contract need not necessarily be in writing, but it might be difficult to prove that there was an oral contract like this.
-The contract also cannot be...Read more »
+The...Read more »

 Yes it is possible to be sued by a private party or face criminal charges.
 As a general rule, written consent is required.
 If you are thinking of releasing a private sex tape, I would highly recommend against releasing/posting the video.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.